runny-yolk/fquery/README.md

 // "Array.prototype.slice" is called with no second argument
 // therefore the array is sliced from the 3rd element to the end
 // see MDN documentation of "Array.prototype.slice" for more info
+// the fact that null is needed explicitly here isn't ideal, but is necessary to make sure the above functionality works
 $divs(2, null);
 // "Array.prototype.slice" is called with a second argument
 // therefore the array is sliced from the 3rd element to the 6th element